Skip to main content

 Conversation Topics Report

-• What it Measures: This report classifies conversations by topic to reveal the most common reasons customers contact you.
+• What it Measures: The conversation topics report classifies conversations by topic to reveal the most common reasons customers contact you.

 • Exported Data Includes: Topic, date, user who added the topic, team, customer details, and a link to the conversation.